Interior regularity of fully nonlinear degenerate elliptic equations, I: Bellman equations with constant coefficients: Acknowledgements

 \section{Acknowledgements}

 The author wishes to express sincere gratitude towards his PhD advisor, Professor Nicolai V. Krylov, for illuminating suggestions and the financial support during the preparation of this paper.
-The author is also very grateful to Professor Hongjie Dong for inspiring discussions on fully nonlinear PDE theory when the author visited Brown University.
+The author is also very grateful to Professor Hongjie Dong for inspiring discussions on fully nonlinear PDE theory.